-Thales was targeted with several key tasks relating to communications within CTRL.
-These included the provision of improved GSM-R and Cab Secure Radio (CSR) coverage for the railway operators to maximise safety and to provide coverage for the London Fire Brigade in the evacuation shafts from CTRL tunnels and passenger exit shafts.
+Thales was commissioned for several key tasks relating to communications within the CTRL.
+These included the provision of improved GSM-R and Cab Secure Radio (CSR) coverage for the railway operators, to maximise safety, and that of coverage for the London Fire Brigade in the evacuation shafts from the CTRL tunnels and from the passenger exit shafts.

-After evaluating suppliers, Thales appointed Cobham to design and manufacture a range of single and multi-band antennas.
-From previous association Thales were confident that Cobham would provide exactly what was required, knowing that their service for antenna design, engineering, manufacturing and performance testing would support the needs of their customer.
+After evaluating suppliers, Thales appointed Cobham Antenna Systems to design and manufacture a range of single- and multi-band antennas.
+From our previous associations, Thales was confident that we would provide exactly what was required, knowing that our antenna design, engineering, manufacturing and performance testing would support the needs of their customer.

-The prestigious but demanding CTRL civil engineering project presented unique challenges for wireless communications with 25% of the new route in tunnels with trains travelling through at speeds of up to 150mph.
+The prestigious but demanding CTRL civil engineering project presented unique challenges for wireless communications, with 25% of the new route running within tunnels, and with trains travelling through at speeds of up to 150 mph.

-An environmental feature of this application was the wind speed caused by trains within tunnels and resultant vibration that would have to be absorbed.
-Antennas would therefore need to be impervious to their surroundings, be tough, reliable, have low wind loading and meet the RF requirements to an uncompromising specification.
-Antennas for installation within St Pancras International would need to be discreet in appearance to merge within the magnificent new station.
+An environmental feature of this application was the wind speed caused by trains in tunnels and resultant vibration that would have to be absorbed.
+Antennas therefore had to be impervious to their surroundings, be tough, reliable, have low wind loading, and meet the RF requirements to an uncompromising specification.
+Antennas for installation within St Pancras International needed to be discreet in appearance, allowing them to merge into the background of the magnificent new station.

-Cobham designed eight antennas to meet these requirements.
-All the newly designed antennas had specific power levels and cover the frequencies for GSM-R, Cab Secure Radio and the London Fire Brigade services.
+We designed eight antennas to meet these requirements, all of which had specific power levels, and that covered the frequencies for GSM-R, Cab Secure Radio and the London Fire Brigade services.

 Thales is a leading international electronics and systems group, addressing defence, aerospace and security markets worldwide.